 A website provides the opportunity for customers and clients to find you, but are you actively finding and engaging them?
 Networking can be an excellent way to gain brand awareness and make valuable connections, including with vendors, suppliers, and industry experts.

-Additionally, networking also offers an intrinsic value, as those who network become more knowledge and confidence in their field while increasing the amount of time they spend learning and working with like-minded individuals, which can result in increased business and personal growth.
+Additionally, networking also offers an intrinsic value, as those who network become more knowledgeable and confident in their field while increasing the amount of time they spend learning and working with like-minded individuals, which can result in increased business and personal growth.

 10. Take a Break